f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

       Commit Module 3 Task2 – Enable Bot Defense

-7. Push the commit to GitLab.

-   *What happens automatically:*

-   - GitLab CI/CD detects the changes and starts a new pipeline run.
+2. Push the commit the changes.
+GitLab CI/CD detects the changes and starts a new pipeline run.

 Observe the CI/CD Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-8. Navigate to the pipeline in GitLab.
+1. Navigate to the pipeline in GitLab.

    In Jump Host click **Access** and click **FIREFOX**, then navigate to: